nothatcreative5/Smart-door-opener-implemented-on-a-raspberry-pi/README.md

 # Python-smart-video-door-opener-raspberry-pi
-Python smart video door opener with different modes built with Raspberry Pi 3 , keypad.
+Python smart video door opener with different modes built on a Raspberry Pi 3, and controllerd using a keypad.

 Final project of the Embedded systems course taught by Dr.Ansari.